Mobile push notification service

 This section documents an alternative way to send push notifications that does not involve using the Mobile Push Notifications Service at the cost of needing to compile and distribute modified versions of the Zulip mobile apps.

 We don’t recommend this path – patching and shipping a production mobile app can take dozens of hours to set up even for an experienced developer, and even more time to maintain.
 And it doesn’t provide material privacy benefits – your organization’s push notification data would still go through Apple/Google’s servers, just not Kandra Labs’.
+Our view is the correct way to optimize for privacy is end-to-end encryption of push notifications.
 But in the interest of transparency, we document in this section roughly what’s involved in doing so.

 If you’ve done that work, the Zulip server configuration for sending push notifications through the new app is quite straightforward: